fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

      subPath: v3-config
 ```

-Last, add the same volume mounts to the Helm operator container so that the
+Last, add the same volume mounts to the Helm Operator container so that the
 downloaded plugin becomes available:

 ```yaml